mikeal/bytesish/README.md

 ## Gotchas

-All Browser binary types are either ArrayBuffer's or views of a single ArrayBuffer, so all of them can be converted to an ArrayBuffer without a copy.
+All Browser binary types are either ArrayBuffer's or views of a single ArrayBuffer, so all of them can be converted to an ArrayBuffer without a memcopy.
 However, the Node.js Buffer API is *sometimes* a view of a single ArrayBuffer and *sometimes* a view of a larger ArrayBuffer.
 When one is used and not the other has a lot to do with the size of the buffer (this only happens with small buffers) and how the buffer was created.